Mayor Blackwell

 • Cuyahoga County’s Citizens’ Advisory Council on Equity

-• The First Suburbs Consortium
+• Vice-Chair, The First Suburbs Consortium

 • The Suburban Water Council of Governments